 As they say, “If you feel you can’t say no, at least to some things, some of the time, then you are not being loved — you are being controlled.”
 4

-Saying Yes doesn’t mean you agree to act against your wishes, but that you consider the possibility of spreading your wings and taking a flight.
+Saying Yes doesn’t mean you agree to act against your wishes, but that you consider the possibility of spreading your wings and taking flight.
 Newness in life keeps us alive.
-In the absence of freshness, our minds festered with rotting ideas become stagnant pretty quickly.
-When life knocks on your door, at least take a peek at what’s it got in the offing than reject it outright just because the new feels unfamiliar or no is easier.
+In the absence of freshness, our minds, festered with rotting ideas, become stagnant pretty quickly.
+When life knocks on your door, at least take a peek at what it’s got in the offing rather than reject it outright just because the new feels unfamiliar or no is easier.

 Step out, my friend.
 Figuratively and otherwise.
 New friends, new places, new ways, new thinking, say Yes.

-If someone asked me to single out the most important word in effective communication, without a moment’s hesitation, I’ll pluck “but” out of the dictionary.
+If someone asked me to single out the most important word in effective communication, without a moment’s hesitation, I’d pluck “but” out of the dictionary.

 Human beings have long known that in any sentence, anything that comes after the word “but” is FAR more important than whatever comes before.
 That’s why we mentally erase everything we hear just before the word “but” and direct our attention intently to what comes after it.
 Take a look at the But Effect in action: “I’d love to go out with you, but I can’t.”
 5

 If you wish to offer any constructive criticism, the use of any positive remark before “but” is pointless.
-For example, “I quite like your work and I think you are very intelligent but I don’t think you are a team player otherwise why else would you fail in achieving your targets.”
+For example, “I quite like your work and I think you are very intelligent, but I don’t think you are a team player, otherwise why would you fail in achieving your targets.”

 There are two halves to the But Effect: the But Eraser and the But Enhancer.
 I don’t care what they sound like; these are not late-night infomercial products.
 For the listener, everything said before the word “but” is erased, and everything after the word “but” is enhanced.
 6

 One way is to say, “I like LG but I like Sony more.”
 Anything before “but” will be immediately erased from his memory.
 If you want the other person to see your perspective, try, “I like LG.
 It surely has some good features.
-I wonder if Sony had them too.
-I am not saying Sony is infinitely better.
-Though, I do seem to like Sony more.
+I wonder if Sony has them too.
+I am not saying Sony is infinitely better, although I do seem to like Sony more.
 I’m not even sure why.”

 Notice, how in the second method, we have not used but anywhere.
 Not using but makes communication more positive and less confrontational.
-If must you use, put the negative first.
+If must you use it, put the negative first.

 Share with them your reason.
 Don’t keep them guessing.
 Trust the intelligence of others and apprise them of your rationale.